 BOARD OF ADVISERS

-Is the Ryan Family Professor of Human Rights Policy at the Harvard Kennedy School of Government and is a Carol K. Pforzheimer Professor at the Radcliffe Institute for Advanced Study at Harvard University.
+Kathryn is the Ryan Family Professor of Human Rights Policy at the Harvard Kennedy School of Government and is a Carol K. Pforzheimer Professor at the Radcliffe Institute for Advanced Study at Harvard University.
 She works on international norms and institutions, transnational advocacy networks, the impact of human rights law and policies, and transitional justice.
 Her publications include The Justice Cascade: How Human Rights Prosecutions are Changing World Politics (awarded the Robert F. Kennedy Center Book Award, and the WOLA/Duke University Award); Mixed Signals: U.S. Human Rights Policy and Latin America; Activists Beyond Borders: Advocacy Networks in International Politics (co-authored with Margaret Keck and awarded the Grawemeyer Award for Ideas for Improving World Order, and the ISA Chadwick Alger Award for Best Book in the area of International Organizations); and The Persistent Power of Human Rights: From Commitment to Compliance, (co-edited with Thomas Risse and Stephen Ropp).
 She holds an MA and Ph.D. from Columbia University.
 Sikkink has been a Fulbright Scholar in Argentina and a Guggenheim fellow.
 She is a fellow of the American Philosophical Society, the American Association for Arts and Sciences and the Council on Foreign Relations, and a member of the editorial board of the International Studies Quarterly, International Organization, and the American Political Science Review.
 Find her personal website here.